joel-john/bulk-email/README.md

 #### RecipientList

-A CSV file with two columns - Name, email
+A CSV file with two columns - Name, Email

 It contains the list of email recipients.
-Name column contains Name of Recipients (Which is used for mail-merge) email column contains email address of recipients (Used for sending emails)
+Name column contains Name of Recipients (Which is used for mail-merge) Email column contains email address of recipients (Used for sending emails) The program uses a basic regex validation for validating email address formats.

 Example :
 ```